needle-tools/needle-engine-support/documentation/getting_started.md

 ## Slow start

-*For the purpose of this guide we will use the Unity project at **projects/Unity-Threejs_2020_3** and we would recommend you do the same.*

 ### Creating a new project

 Create a new Unity project.
 Currently we support 2020.3.x and 2022.
 We recommend you install the [Unity Hub ⇡](https://docs.unity3d.com/hub/manual/index.html) to manage your editor installations.